Enhancing grassland ecosystems while sustaining private, profitable ranching

 Mentor Qualifications

-• Be located within the Sandhills of Nebraska.
+• Be located within the Sandhills of Nebraska and a full-time rancher.

 • Have five years in operation and previous experience supervising ranch staff or trainees.